-Why read this? : We share ideas on when and how to give better copywriting feedback.
+Why read this? : We share ideas on how to give better copywriting feedback.
 Learn how better copywriting supports your business objectives.
 Learn where it fits into the advertising process.
 And learn how to get more out of working with copywriters.
 Read this to improve the way you give copywriting feedback.

-They need to grab a customer’s attention.
-Educate and entertain them.
+These words have to grab attention.
+Educate and entertain customers.
 Stir their curiosity to find out more about you.
-And of course, persuade them to buy your brand.
+And of course, persuade them to try and buy your brand.

 But usually, you outsource it to your agency, or a freelance copywriter.
 They write words to meet your brief.
-You then review and give feedback on their copywriting.
+You review these and give feedback on their copywriting.
 That feedback shapes the quality of the final copy.
-That’s why it’s important to be clear on why, when and how you give copywriting feedback.
+That’s why this week’s focus is on why, when and how you give copywriting feedback.